Adding RGB LEDs to your Lagom board

-Lagom supports an underglow RGB LED light strip.
-This is not included in the kit, but you are able to add a WS2812b (or similar) compatible LED strip to the underside (or case) of the Lagom using the exposed pins on the underside of the PCB.
+Lagom and Större both support an underglow RGB LED light strip.
+This is not included in the kit, but you are able to add a WS2812b (or similar) compatible LED strip to the underside (or case) of the boards using the exposed pins on the underside of the PCB.

 Where do I add the LED strip?